 Evidence generated by a 10-year intervention in India addressing comparable risks of early marriage, rapid pregnancy, and inequitable gender norms affirmed that engaging both husbands and wives results in improved contraceptive uptake and use (Subramanian et al. 2018).
-A systematic review of men's engagement in antenatal care results in increased skilled birth attendance, institutional delivery and postnatal care uptake (8/17 studies were from South-east Asia but none from Pakistan) (Suandi et al. 2020).
-Other studies have used household-focused education for both husbands and wives and found this to be important for improving pregnancy-related health behaviors

-(B. Simkhada et al. 2006: Bibha Simkhada et al. 2010).
-A RCT in Bangladesh that had an arm with group education for husband's about nutrition in pregnancy led increase knowledge and awareness among husbands and that this contributed to improved maternal diet and supplement consumption (Nguyen et al. 2018).
+A systematic review of men's engagement in antenatal care results in increased skilled birth attendance, institutional delivery and postnatal care uptake (8/17 studies were from Southeast Asia but none from Pakistan) (Suandi et al. 2020).
+Other studies have used household-focused education for both husbands and wives and found this to be important for improving pregnancy-related health behaviors (Simkhada et al. 2006; Simkhada et al. 2010).
+An RCT in Bangladesh that had an arm with group education for husbands about nutrition in pregnancy led to increased knowledge and awareness among husbands and this contributed to improved maternal diet and supplement consumption (Nguyen et al. 2018).
 In India, there was an effort to integrate male community health workers alongside female community health workers to improve maternal and reproductive health (Fotso et al. 2015).
-The CHARM study in India which provided contraceptive counselling to couples and found that men in the intervention group has more equitable norms (no results yet on contraceptive use) (Fleming et al. 2018) a gender equity and family planning counseling intervention for husbands in rural India, on men's gender ideology.
-We used a two-armed cluster randomized control trial design and collected survey data from husbands (n=1081.
-As always, critical exploration of husband involvement is key, as there may be unintended consequences, as was found in one study in Nepal (Mullany et al. 2007).
-A new project in India RANI, is focused on changing norms around anemia and iron consumption and involves targeting men (Yilma et al. 2020).
+The CHARM study in India provided contraceptive counseling to couples and found that men in the intervention group had more equitable norms (no results yet on contraceptive use) (Fleming et al. 2018).
+As always, critical exploration of husband involvement is key, because there may be unintended consequences, as was found in one study in Nepal (Mullany et al. 2007).
+A new project in India, RANI, is focused on changing norms around anemia and iron consumption and involves targeting men (Yilma et al. 2020).